TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-droppedserver.md

 Check if the databases under the server can be recovered using supported features:

 * If the server still exists you can [restore deleted databases](https://docs.microsoft.com/azure/sql-database/sql-database-recovery-using-backups?WT.mc_id=pid:13491:sid:32630451#deleted-database-restore) from the Azure portal, PowerShell, or REST APIs.
+* If [long-term backup retention](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-retention?WT.mc_id=pid:13491:sid:32630451/) was enabled for the databases you can [restore from long-term backups](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-backup-retention-configure?WT.mc_id=pid:13491:sid:32630451/).
 * If [geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-active-geo-replication?WT.mc_id=pid:13491:sid:32630451/) was enabled for the databases another copy of the databases may be running under a different server.
-* If [long-term backup retention](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-retention?WT.mc_id=pid:13491:sid:32630451/) was enabled for the databases you can [restore from long-term backups](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-backup-retention-configure?WT.mc_id=pid:13491:sid:32630451/).

-An attempt to recover the databases via a support request may be possible if:
+An attempt to recover a server via a support request will have the best chances if:

+* A server with the same name has not been created
 * The server was dropped less than 7 days ago
-* A server with the same name was not created after dropping the original